tkgamegroup/flame/README.md

 *Now we only support windows*

-*You need Python3, CMake and Visual Studio*
+*You need Python3, CMake Vcpkg, and Visual Studio*

+*Make sure you have Vulkan 1.3 and above*

 *Make sure you check C++ ATL (x86 & x64) in C++ destop development tab and check C++ ATL (x86 & x64) for lastest v143 in individual components tab in Visual Studio's Tools and Features*